finessevanes/GiftList/README.md

 - The `example.js` script shows how we can generate a root, generate a proof and verify that some value is in the root using the proof.
 Try it out from the top-level folder with `node/example.js`
 - The `MerkleTree.js` should look familiar from the Merkle Tree module!
 This one has been modified so you should not have to deal with any crypto type conversion.
 You can import this in your client/server
 - The `verifyProof.js` should also look familiar.
 This was the last stage in the module.
 You can use this function to prove a name is in the merkle root, as show in the example.

+### The Plan
+1. in the server, create a merkle tree for the list
+2. get the root of the merkle tree, log it, and save it to a variable
+3. in the client, get the save the name of what you want to search
+4. get the index (if it exists) from the list
+5. create the proof
+6. send the proof and name to the server
+7. grab the name and proof from the body
+8. verify the proof and set the answer to the variable `inInTheList`